Nigel2392/go-django/docs/context.md

 ## Overview

-The `context` package provides a flexible and simple way to manage context data in your Go applications.
+The `ctx` package provides a flexible and simple way to manage context data in your Go applications.
 It allows you to store and retrieve key-value pairs, making it easier to pass data around in your application, particularly when rendering templates.
 The package supports both generic context storage and structured context with fields corresponding to struct members.

 ## Example Usage